Do’s & Don’ts After Cataract Surgery in Colorado

 When is it Time to Do the Other Eye?

 If you’re having cataract surgery in the Denver metro area on both eyes, your doctor will check the recovery progress of your first eye before scheduling the second.
+Patients often face challenges with depth perception and visual balance when only one eye has been operated on.
+The second surgery is typically scheduled a couple of weeks after the first, so it is important to consult your doctor about the right timing and precautions during this period.

 Visit Our Eye Doctors at ICON Eyecare for Your Vision Needs